 Crohn’s is an autoimmune disease with no known cure.
-Crohn’s affects your immune system, causing inflammation in your bowels and damage to your intestines and digestive tract.
-It is characterized by episodes of flare-ups and remission.
+It affects your immune system, causing inflammation in your bowels and damage to your intestines and digestive tract.
+It’s characterized by episodes of flare-ups and remission.

 Good bacteria in your gut

 Bacteria tend to get a bad rap.
 When we think of bacteria, we likely think of infection.
 However, not all bacteria are bad.